civicband/corkboard/ANALYTICS_IMPLEMENTATION.md

 ## Next Steps

-1. **Customize Event Tracking** - Add more event types or data fields in `plugins/civic_analytics.py`
+1. **Analyze Search Patterns** - Use zero-result searches to improve search functionality
+2. **Monitor Popular Queries** - Understand what users are looking for
+3. **Track Municipality Engagement** - See which municipalities are most active
+4. **Set Up Alerts** - Monitor for unusual patterns or errors
-2. **Create Dashboards** - Use Metabase or another BI tool for executive dashboards
+5. **Create Custom Dashboards** - Use Metabase or another BI tool for executive reports
-3. **Set Up Alerts** - Monitor for unusual patterns (spike in searches, zero-result searches)
-4. **Optimize Searches** - Use zero-result search data to improve search functionality
-5. **A/B Testing** - Use events to measure feature adoption

 ## Support

 For issues or questions:

 - Check application logs for event tracking errors
-- Verify Umami dashboard shows events
+- Verify Umami dashboard shows events with correct data
 - Review SQLite database for retrieved data
+- Check that API key has proper permissions
 - Open an issue in the repository

 ## License